 When will I know if my application has been successful?

 Your application will be assessed by the Beacon Partnership and you will find out if your application has been successful with one week of applying.

 My school can only pay part of the course fees?
 Can I split the cost with them?

 Yes you can.
 Please talk to your Headteacher.

 What support will I get?

 You will have the support of an experienced mentor throughout.
-At the face-to-face days you will be working with the facilitators and other teachers on the programme.
 The value of collegiality is highlighted in the Professional Principles, so you will be expected to support your peers on the programme.
 The project leads, Zoe James and Sally Dennison can be always contacted via email and we can arrange to phone you if you have any questions during any phase of the programme.

 Why do I need support from my school?

 We will ask for two statements of support during your time on the programme.
 These can be completed by your line manager, a member of SLT or your headteacher.
 These will be at the point of application, and at the conclusion of the programme.
 We ask for these because we believe that it is important that schools are aware and supportive of any participants in the programme; although the programme is designed so that you do not need to take any time out of school, you will require support from your school to carry out the project and other assessment activities.
 You will also need to submit videos of your teaching practice as part of the assessment process, and all video recording will need to meet the safeguarding processes and requirements of your school; we can provide guidance and support where necessary.
 The statement of support at the end also provides a checkpoint that you are working at the level of a Chartered Teacher.